falconmick/tdd-demo/packages/slide/slides.md

 that we will be able to easily re-create the bug as a test and then fix it and validate the fix is good through that test passing.
 The London approach forces us to at all times write code that has a failing test and it also makes each line we write more testable.

+todo: make sure its clear that by london we gain the ability to add the initial bits of code for all to integrate against WHICH was made with tests

 --